jthuraisamy/Cypherflow/demos/TicTacToe/README.md

 CREATE (old)-[move:NEXT_MOVE {value: "X0", graphId: "01GDV0PDH3G4V37SP3VS0YX6CX"}]->(new)
 ```

 As you can see, each node and edge is tagged with  a `graphId` ([ULID](https://github.com/ulid/spec)) to help distinguish the submissions in the database.
-Currently, the board is serialized as a string because the AST transform function does not support arrays (to be resolved later).
+Side note: The board is currently serialized as a string because the AST transform function in the [cypher.js](https://github.com/jthuraisamy/cypher.js) library does not support forming arrays (to be resolved later).

 Visually, the submitted graph looks like this: